Support from FASE's Education Technology Office

 Watch How to use our screen and camera recording feature

-Trim (see Trim a video, music clip, or sound clip in PowerPoint) Trim, Cut, Transitions, Text, Music, Effects (see How to edit a video in Clipchamp)
+Editing capabilities Trim, cut, combine video clips (see Editing a Video in Snagit) Trim (see Trim a video, music clip, or sound clip in PowerPoint) Trim, Cut, Transitions, Text, Music, Effects (see How to edit a video in Clipchamp)

-Interactivity options No Yes; No No
+Interactivity options No No Yes;

-Exported file formats MPEG-4 MPEG-4 MPEG-4, WMV MPEG-4
+Exported file formats MPEG-4 MPEG-4, WMV MPEG-4

 Accessibility options